Modeling local predictive ability using power-transformed Gaussian processes: Introduction

-Further, specifying a model for the relationship between all the covariates and predictive ability is a challenging problem in itself.
-Certain variables may be expected to be important for predictive ability but the exact functional form to use to model this relationship may be harder to pinpoint.
-In a situation of little prior information it makes sense for the decision maker to go with a non-parametric model that can capture variations in predictive ability over an arbitrary pooling space in a flexible manner. \citet{oelrich_local_2021} propose the non-parametric caliper estimator of local predictive ability, which works by averaging log scores locally in pooling space.
+Further, specifying the relationship between the set of covariates and predictive ability is a challenging problem in itself.
+Certain variables may be expected to be important for predictive ability but the exact functional form may be harder to pinpoint.
+In a situation of little prior information it makes sense for the decision maker to use a non-parametric model that can capture variations in predictive ability over an arbitrary pooling space in a flexible manner. \citet{oelrich_local_2024} propose the non-parametric caliper estimator of local predictive ability, which averages log scores locally in pooling space.
 The caliper estimator is flexible, but has the potential drawback that the inferred local ability surface is discontinuous, and the lack of smoothness may result in large variability for the local estimates.

 We here propose a flexible noncentral \(\chi^2\) Gaussian process (GP) regression, where the latent GP surface models the conditional ELPD over the space of pooling variables in \(\mathbf{z}\).
-A Gaussian process explicitly models the correlation properties, but other than that makes minimal assumptions about the specific relationship between the covariates and the ELPD.
+A Gaussian process explicitly models the correlation properties, but makes otherwise minimal assumptions about the specific relationship between the covariates and the ELPD.
 The smoothness and other hyperparameters in the covariance kernel are assumed unknown and are inferred jointly with the latent GP surface.
 A Gaussian process model for local ELPD is attractive since it gives a direct quantification of the uncertainty about the underlying ELPD surface for each expert.

+Separate GPs can be estimated for each expert, implicitly assuming independence when forecasts are pooled based on local predictive ability.
+However, correctly capturing any dependence structure between experts is useful both from a pure inference standpoint, as it allows us to better understand the relationship between the predictions of the experts, as well as for creating better aggregate predictions \citep{mcalinn_multivariate_2020}.
+The latter point is clearly illustrated by \citet{winkler_combining_1981}, who shows that an expert with relatively low predictive ability can nevertheless get a substantial weight in a combined forecast if the expert's forecast error is negatively correlated with the forecast errors of the other experts.
+We therefore relax the independence assumption by also proposing a multi-output GP to \emph{jointly} model the local predictive ability of a set of \(K\) experts over the pooling space.

+The multi-output GP uses a kernel function that is constructed by correlating a set of underlying independent GPs, one for each expert.
+This construction makes it possible to use separate smoothness kernel parameters, or even completely different classes of kernels, for each expert.
+It also gives us access to interpretable parameters that describe the correlation between experts.
+The multi-output model allows us to jointly infer the latent GP surfaces of all experts, which gives a more full quantification of the uncertainty of the ELPD surface of prediction pools based on the set of experts.